- What is the LUSTRUM programme about?

 - What is accelerated partner therapy (APT)?

-- How will the LUSTRUM team design the APT method?
+- How did the LUSTRUM team design the APT method?

 - How will you know if APT is effective?